These Are The Celebrities Invited To The Royal Wedding

 David and Victoria Beckham

-The Beckhams famously attended the nuptials between Prince William and Kate Middleton a few years ago and since Mrs. Beckham has already been confirmed as a guest, it only follows that David Beckham will also be seen during the celebration.
+The Beckhams famously attended the nuptials of Prince William and Kate Middleton a few years ago and since Mrs. Beckham has already been confirmed as a guest, it only follows that David Beckham will also be seen during the celebration.